backdrop-contrib/slick/README.txt

 SUBMITTING PATCHES OR ISSUES
 --------------------------------------------------------------------------------
-SUBMITTING PATCHES OR ISSUES
 Please consider the following to help you explain better, and to help us understand better your bug reports, or patches as needed: https://www.drupal.org/issue-summaries https://www.drupal.org/node/1326662

-o If you hate formalism, consider a line, or two in the body text. o Avoid explaining everything in the title. o Use body text for explanation purposes. o If language is a barrier, use google translate, or alike.
+o If you hate formalism, consider a crystal clear line, or two in the body text. o Avoid explaining everything in the title. o Use body text for explanation purposes. o If language is a barrier, use google translate, or alike.

 1. SUBMITTING ISSUES
-When submitting bug reports, please: o Be kind with proper reproduction, and enough details. o Mentioning library version, module version, active theme, or anything which may help us identify issue better would be very helpful. o Check out dups. o If unsure, file it a support request.
+When submitting bug reports, please: o be kind with proper reproduction, and enough details. o mention library version, related-module version, if any, active theme, or anything which may help us identify issue better. o ensure the library is loaded, not 404. o switch to stock Bartik for just in case it is your custom theme. o use matching or similar branches or tags for related modules. o check out dups. o file it a support request, if unsure.
 We'll mark a bug a bug even if you file it under support requests.

 2. SUBMITTING PATCHES
 We consider a patch as help, they consider it a sale, so thank you in advanced!
-In order for you to help, or buy, us successfully, please consider: o communicating and filling out the body text with proper explanations, not in comments.
+In order for you to help, or buy, us successfully, please consider: o communicating and filling out the body text with proper explanations, not in comments (unless for comment patches, of course).
   I've seen patches which broke a module, so explanation is a must.
   If you have no time to write it in the body text, please hold off till later! o providing optional links to the change records, or docs, if any. o providing links to docs is a must for coding standards issues.
-  This also let us, you and me, learn from the actual docs, not told by tools!
+  This also lets us, you and me, learn from the actual docs, not told by tools!
-  We can just run `drupalcs ...`, but help is welcome, too, in case a miss. o providing reproduction steps for bug reports is a must.
+  We can just run `drupalcs ...`, but help is welcome, too, in case a miss. o checking out the latest dev branch in case already resolved. o providing reproduction steps for bug reports is a must.
 No repro, no bugs.

 You must speak like human to human, and help us respect you, and your time.